arademaker/FreeLing-User-Manual/docs/installation/installation-mac.md

   ```
   This will install FreeLing in `/usr/local`.

 You can speed up compilation using several processors with, e.g.,  `make -j 4 install` (you can replace `4` with the number of processors you want to use).
+You can also execute only `make` to build the system before install it with `make install`.
+To report any error, execute `make VERBOSE=1` can copy the last lines in the GitHub issue.

 To change the destination directory, add option `-DCMAKE_INSTALL_PREFIX=$FLINSTALL` to the `cmake` command (where `$FLINSTALL` is the path where you want to install FreeLing).